Cordobo/angularx-qrcode/README.md

 ## Contribution
-Please open your PR against the development branch.
+- Please open your PR against the development branch.
+- Make sure your editor uses the packages .editorconfig file to minimioze commited code changes.
+- Use `npm run lint` before you commit

 ## License